awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-apis.md

 Amazon SageMaker Debugger provides an open source *smdebug* Python library at [awslabs/sagemaker\-debugger](https://github.com/awslabs/sagemaker-debugger/tree/master/smdebug) that is used to configure built\-in rules or to define custom rules used to analyze the tensor data from training jobs\.

 The [Amazon SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/) is a high\-level SDK focused on machine learning experimentation\.
-The SDK can be used to deploy built\-in or custom rules defined with the *smdebug* Python library to monitor and analyze these tensors using Amazon SageMaker estimators\.
+The SDK can be used to deploy built\-in or custom rules defined with the *smdebug* Python library to monitor and analyze these tensors using SageMaker estimators\.

 Debugger has added operations and types to the Amazon SageMaker API that enable the platform to use Debugger when training a model and to manage the configuration of inputs and outputs\.
 +  [ CreateTrainingJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html) and [ DescribeTrainingJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DescribeTrainingJob.html) use the following Debugger APIs to configure tensors and rules, hook up the *smdebug* library, and manage the storage of TensorBoard outputs: